amirahaile/LaserKitty/product_plan.md

 ## User Personas

-Pet owners who work full-time or spend a lot of time away from home.
+Pet owners who work full-time or spend a lot of time away from home are the target user.
+These owners care a great deal about their pet to build/buy a high-tech toy, so it's likely that they'd want a report of its impact on their pets' health and exercise.
+If time permits, I'll keep track of the time and duration of play for the user to view in the browser.
+Pet owners, like parents, love to show off their children.
+Sharing snapshots or recordings of the (potentially) streaming video and/or sharing access to the remote robot with friends could be a feature of the web app.

 ## Technologies